NirmaySriharsha/Siete-y-Medio/README.md

 4. 17th April- Finished the game interface for the player's turn.
 Certain exceptional cases haven't been accounted for (for example, when the player draws after he busts, etc).

+5. 19th April- Finished the game interface for the computer's turn, as well as finishing the end game mechanics and the betting mechanics.
+Testing has begun.
+Program works as expected.